KTFD-TV: History

-On December 4, 2017, as part of a channel swap made by Entravision Communications, KCEC and sister station KTFD swapped channel numbers, with KCEC moving from digital channel 26 and virtual channel 50 to digital channel 15 and virtual channel 14.
+2017 license and channel swap

-On April 29, 2020, KCEC moved to digital channel 32 as part of the FCC repack.
+On December 4, 2017, as part of a multi-market realignment, the programming and call signs of KCEC and sister station KTFD were swapped: KCEC and its Univision programming moved to the Univision-owned facility using digital channel 15 and virtual channel 14, while Entravision's digital channel 26 and virtual channel 50 facility became the new home of UniMás affiliate KTFD-TV.

 News operation

 By 1993, KCEC was airing locally produced two-minute newsbriefs three times a day.
 This grew into a full-length 30-minute early evening newscast on January 30, 1995, with the program originally anchored by news director Rodolfo Cárdenas (who had defected from KUBD (channel 59), the Telemundo affiliate) and Luis Canela.
 A live 10 p.m. newscast debuted in 2001.

 In 1997, an anonymous tip faxed to the station led to it breaking news of an impending raid by the U.S. Immigration and Naturalization Service, which canceled the sting operation as a result.
 Yrma Rico, who served as KCEC's general manager, told The Denver Post, "We don't want to lose our viewers."

 While the station's ratings steadily rose to become competitive with those of the market's English-language stations among adults 18–34 and 18–49 by 2010, Telemundo station KDEN-TV has increased its ratings over the course of the 2010s.